sjaakjules/Dendron-Megafauna/vault/project-structure.framework.md

 - [[methods.stories.component.stages.1m-organism-part.IMBL-high-energy]] tompgrahic data
 - [[methods.stories.component.stages.1cm-near-surface.IMBL-low-energy]] tomopgrahic data

+The source environment is also multi-format, supporting:
+  - images
+  - gifs
+  - links
+  - embedded inline

 The source environment is self-hosted using the potree and 3Js frameworks.

 ### Actions